 Human beings can process images 60,000 times faster than text.
 Seeing data in a visual context helps us perceive insights, trends and identify problem areas much quicker than if they were looking at raw data.

 Speed is crucial for success.
-So, if your data reveals any problems within your business, you need to be able to resolve these issues quickly.
-Data analysis and data visualization software lets you do this.
+So, if your data reveals any problems within your business, you need to be able to spot and resolve these issues quickly.

 Getting straight into it, here are our top ten best data visualization tools: